zcorleissen/documentation/source/api_v2_instance_resources.rst

    $ http

-Get details on an account's instances.
+Get details on the specified instance.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash